Keep Safe

 “A new shift in attitude created an expectation that a child’s life should be one of innocence and dependence.”1

-Playgrounds are an Industrial invention.
+Playgrounds are an invention of the Industrial Age.
 Delightful creatures with bolts, ropes, and tubes, they ironically mimic the repetitive motion of assembly lines but shape childhood instead of capital.
 As kids were barred from production lines in Europe and North America, they left the labour force and climbed onto new mechanisms for play.
 These early contraptions were primarily concerned with thrill and a serious lack of safety.

 1. “Victorian Concepts of Childhood,” B.C.
 Protestant Orphan’s Home, History Department at the University of Victoria, last modified 2007, https://web.uvic.ca/vv/student/orphans/childhood.html